Financial Aid : Reasonable Academic Progress

 Students appealing a suspension must:

-- Complete the TNCC’s SAP Appeal Form in entirety,
+- Complete the TNCC’s SAP Appeal Form in its entirety,

 - Attach documentation in support of the appeal, including an advisor statement showing remaining credits to graduation for 150% appeals, and

-- Submit all items to Financial Aid Services
+- Submit all items to Financial Aid and Veteran Services by the deadline dates:

 Only complete appeal submissions, with documentation, will be evaluated by Financial Aid Services.
+Appeals received after the semester deadline, will be reviewed for the following semester.
+Students who are not meeting academic progress due to GPA or completion rate will not be allowed to enroll in shortened session classes (i.e., 8w1, 8w2 or dynamic sessions).
 The decision is final.
-Depending on the circumstances, the student could be required to complete additional requirements (i.e., see a career counselor or another type of counselor, meet with an advisor to develop an academic progress plan for completion, limit enrollment, etc.) before an appeal is granted.
+Depending on the circumstances, the student could be required to complete additional requirements (i.e., see a career counselor or another type of counselor, meet with an advisor to develop an academic progress plan for completion, limit enrollment, etc.) or complete other requirements before an appeal is granted.
 The goal is to help the student get back on track for graduation.
 The reasonableness of the student’s ability for improvement to again meet SAP standards and complete the student’s program of study will be carefully considered.
 Appeals will be approved or denied.
 Students who have appeals approved will be in probationary status for the coming term.
-During probationary status, the student must meet the conditions of the appeal as communicated to him or her by the Financial Aid Office, or the student will return to suspension.
+During academic plan or probation status, the student must meet the conditions of the appeal as communicated to him or her by the Financial Aid Office, or the student will return to suspension.
 If an academic progress plan has been pre-approved by financial aid, continuing to meet the requirements of that plan will put the student back into good standing.